 Different Payout Structures

-PPLNS (pay-per-last-n-shares) is a luck-based structure that depends a lot on the pool solving blocks.
-Then the block reward is distributed based on the shares submitted within certain time period.
+PPLNS (pay-per-last-n-shares) is a luck-based structure that depends a lot on the pool-solving blocks.
+Then the block reward is distributed based on the shares submitted within a certain time period.
 This method is susceptible to pool hopping which is a way that miners abuse the payout structure to get an unfair share of the profits.

-D-PPLNS (dynamic-pay-per-last-n-shares) is just like PPLNS but with more protection towards pool hopping through dynamically adjusting the shares value based on difficulty and round variance.
+D-PPLNS (dynamic-pay-per-last-n-shares) is just like PPLNS but with more protection towards pool hopping through dynamically adjusting the value of the shares based on difficulty and round variance.

 PPS (pay-per-share) is a system where you get paid from the pool instead of the block rewards a fixed amount based only on the shares you submit.
 So if the pool solves a block with a good amount of transaction fees, you will not be getting any of that.
 This method is more predictable and stable for your income, but you will receive less than PPLNS methods if the network is volatile with high transaction fees.

-There is other structures such as FPPS, PROPS, and SOLO.
-You can feel free to look more into them, but to not waste more of your time, the best choice to go with is D-PPLNS, PPLNS or PPS+.
+There are other structures such as FPPS, PROPS, and SOLO.
+You can feel free to look more into them, however, if you do not wish to waste more of your time, the best choice to go with is D-PPLNS, PPLNS, or PPS+.